chastitywhiterose/Walking-the-Rainbow-Bridge/book/Walking-the-Rainbow-Bridge.md

 [I Debated Charlie Kirk - He Deleted The Video](https://www.youtube.com/watch?v=O-r_zzDg9dU)

 I bring this up not to say that Charlie deserved to be shot.
 Rather, I mention it to show why even his attitudes and those who celebrated his death are operating under a culture of violence.
-People believe that they have the right to kill any animal, including humans as soon as the disagree with them or are of a difference race, species, religion, or political affiliation.
+People believe that they have the right to kill any animal, including humans, as soon as they disagree with them or are of a difference race, species, religion, or political affiliation.

 Charlie got the Vegan topic wrong, and sadly, due to his death, we will never see him become **consistently** pro-life.

-There is one thing I do agree with Charlie on though, he was right to be against abortion.
-In fact one of the things many people criticized him for was saying that the 45 million babies killed in abortion was worse than the holocaust where 6 million Jews were killed.
+There is one thing I do agree with Charlie on, though; he was right to be against abortion.
+In fact, one of the things many people criticized him for was saying that the 45 million babies killed in abortion was worse than the Holocaust, where 6 million Jews were killed.

 [Charlie Kirk Compares Abortion to the Holocaust](https://www.youtube.com/shorts/VpSvVeQIQfc)

-I know people will not like it but his logic is correct on this issue.
-Deciding that a group of people are unwanted or undesirable and then killing them all is an unjustifiable genocide.
+Charlie's logic is correct on this issue.
+Deciding that a group of people is unwanted or undesirable and then killing them all is an unjustifiable genocide.

-And if Charlie was still alive, I would suggest to him that he use this same logic to reconsider what humans do to animals.
+And if Charlie were still alive, I would suggest to him that he use this same logic to reconsider what humans do to animals.

 <https://christspiracy.com/>

 [The Ugly Truth: Most Important Films to Watch](https://www.facebook.com/legacy/notes/744626149556689)

 At this time, people are also trying to blame the transgender people for the death of Charlie Kirk.
-I must admit that part of the problem is that so many young people, including many transgender people are celebrating the death of Charlie Kirk.
+I must admit that part of the problem is that so many young people, including many transgender people, are celebrating the death of Charlie Kirk.
 This does not make us look any better in a time when we are the most hated group of people in the United States of America.

 Shortly after the death of Charlie Kirk, I couldn't help but notice that the attitudes of some of my coworkers had changed towards me.
 Everyone was talking about the death of Charlie Kirk because it was all over the news media.
-They looked at me as if I killed him, just because I am transgender.
+They looked at me as if I had killed him, just because I am transgender.

-I didn't want to make a statement about this issue but I also felt a responsibility to say something because I will not risk my silence as being interpreted that I am in favor of the murder of Charlie Kirk.
+I didn't want to make a statement about this issue, but I also felt a responsibility to say something because I will not risk my silence being interpreted as meaning that I am in favor of the murder of Charlie Kirk.

 When Transgender people are happy about the death of some famous dude like Charlie, how is it any better than when people murder transgender people?